manwoodt/searchJob-server/README.md

 - Make a request to save a resume with postman.
 You should see logging of created tags
 - Check the get resume endpoint, receive the hardcoded resume and tags with Postman
 - Check the get tags endpoint, receive the hardcoded tags

-💡 [Tap here](https://forms.gle/QKw7mAuvx9gyBk6k6) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.